philipcravitz/PM-Portfolio/blogs/blog-002.md

+---
-When Your Job Hunt Steals Your Fun—And How I Got It Back
+title: "When Your Job Hunt Steals Your Fun—And How I Got It Back"
+date: "2025-09-07"
+tags: ["Job Search Journey", "Mental Health", "Personal Growth"]
+---
 Some questions make you stop in your tracks.
 Last week, someone asked me, “So what do you do for fun?”—and I realized I didn’t know the answer.

 In years past, I would have had a ready list, ranked by pure happiness: hanging out with friends, seeing movies, reading a good book, going to Disneyland, cooking new recipes, writing creatively, and even occasionally working on a project I loved.
 But this time… nothing came to mind.
 Not a single thing.
 It was startling.
 One of those moments where you notice that something in your life has quietly gone off track.